cthlbrennan/herdhub/README.md

 ![Herd Overview](documentation/features/herd-overview.png)

 An overview of the user's herd is located at the top of the Dashboard.
+This changes dynamically based on the user's database.

 #### Dashboard Subsection